TracyGoesFarAway/Verification-of-V-Scale-microprocessor-by-YOSYS/README.md

-This repository contains source code and scripts that I have modified and used in the course of completing my tasks as well as the evaluation results produced by SBY.The core script that calls SBY instead of JG is in multicore_vscale_rtl2uspec_ae-master\revised_script
+This repository contains source code and scripts that I have modified and used in the course of completing my tasks, as well as the evaluation results produced by SBY.The core script that calls SBY instead of JG is in multicore_vscale_rtl2uspec_ae-master\revised_script